anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-oobe-enrollment.md

 After this lab is completed:

 - WIN-CORP-001 should complete Windows OOBE.
+- WIN-CORP-001 should use the planned lab device name if the OOBE naming option appears.
 - user01 should be able to sign in with a work account.
 - The device should join Microsoft Entra ID.
 - The device should enroll into Microsoft Intune.